Minnie Bronson

-Minnie Bronson (September 12, 1863, New York - October 28, 1927 Cattaraugus County, New York) was an American anti-suffragist activist who was general secretary of the National Association Opposed to Woman Suffrage.
+Minnie Bronson was an American anti-suffragist activist who was general secretary of the National Association Opposed to Woman Suffrage.

 Biography

 Minnie Bronson was from Fayette, Iowa.
 Her father, Harvey S. Brunson, came from Ohio and worked as a minister, a hotel operator, and a director of Upper Iowa University.
 Her mother, Jane McCool, was originally from Illinois.
 Bronson was the youngest of five siblings.

 Bronson graduated from Upper Iowa University with an A.B. and M.A.
 During her time in university she participated in several oratorical contests; one of her competitions was attended by social reformer Jane Addams, who would comment on the performance in her autobiography.

 Bronson worked as a high school mathematics teacher in St. Paul, Minnesota from 1889 to 1899.
 Beginning in 1900, she led the design of educational exhibits at world's fair expositions including Paris (1900), the Pan-American Exposition in Buffalo (1901), St. Louis (1904), Liège (1905), Jamestown, Virginia (1907), and Seattle (1909).
 She also held a number of short-term assignments working for the U.S. government, including as a Special Agent for the Bureau of Labor investigating labor conditions for women and children from 1907 to 1909 and Special Agent reporting on the New York shirtwaist strike in 1910.

 During World War I, Bronson was a member of the American Committee for Devastated France and traveled throughout France.
 She presented about the organization's work to the Iowa Bankers Association convention in 1919.